margeorita/Flood-Damage-Detection-with-CNN/README.md

 2. Margarita_Popova_Floods_Short_report.pdf - overview of the project

-3. 1_Floods Damage_Logistic_Regression.ipynb:
+3. 1_Floods Damage_Logistic_Regression.ipynb:<p/>
-   - Running the code sequentially you will use following csv:
+    Running the code sequentially you will use following csv:
     - damage.csv - located in the folder `dataset`
     - no_damage.csv - located in the folder `dataset`
     - merged_data.csv - located in the root folder
     - extra_data.csv - located in the root folder
    All directions and instructions for working with csv and dataset are described in the notebook.

-4. 2_Floods Damage_CNN.ipynb:
+4. 2_Floods Damage_CNN.ipynb:<p/>
-   - Running the code sequentially you will use following csv:
+    Running the code sequentially you will use following csv:
     - damage_rgb_df.csv
     - no_damage_rgb_df.csv
    All directions and instructions for working with csv and dataset are described in the notebook.